ystefanov6/bitbuffet-clients/apps/python/README.md

 - `top_p`: Alternative to temperature (optional, cannot be used with temperature)

 **Returns:**
-- JSON method: Instance of the provided Pydantic model with extracted data
+- JSON format: Instance of the provided Pydantic model with extracted data
-- Markdown method: Raw markdown content as string
+- Markdown format: Raw markdown content as string

 **Raises:**
-- `ValueError`: When method/schema combination is invalid or both temperature and top_p are provided
+- `ValueError`: When format/schema combination is invalid or both temperature and top_p are provided
 - `requests.RequestException`: When API request fails

-**Method Overload Rules:**
+**Format Overload Rules:**

-1. **JSON Method Requirements:**
+1. **JSON Format Requirements:**
    - A Pydantic model class MUST be provided via `schema_class` parameter
    - Returns an instance of your Pydantic model with validated data
-   - `method="json"` is optional (default behavior)
+   - `format="json"` is optional (default behavior)

-2. **Markdown Method Requirements:**
+2. **Markdown Format Requirements:**
    - NO `schema_class` should be provided
-   - `method="markdown"` MUST be specified
+   - `format="markdown"` MUST be specified
    - Returns raw markdown content as string
-   - Schema class and markdown method cannot be used together
+   - Schema class and markdown format cannot be used together

 3. **Type Safety:**
-   - The SDK uses method overloads to enforce these rules at the type level
+   - The SDK uses format overloads to enforce these rules at the type level
    - This ensures type safety and prevents invalid parameter combinations

 ## 🛠️ Development